Edward Bond: 1960s – mid-1970s: first plays, Royal Court association

 Bond then wrote a few commissioned works.
 The British Empire satire Narrow Road to the Deep North (1968), which received generally positive reviews, was for the Coventry People and City Festival.
-He wrote two agit-prop plays for festival performances, Black Mass (1970) to commemorate the Sharpeville Massacre and Passion (1971) for the CND Easter Festival.
+He wrote two agit-prop plays for festival performances, Black Mass (1970) to commemorate the Sharpeville massacre and Passion (1971) for the CND Easter Festival.
 A one-act play, the full text of Passion was printed in The New York Times the year it was first performed.
 Spencer described Black Mass and Passion as works with "power and humor".
 Bond composed Lear, based on Shakespeare's King Lear.
-The play follows the decay of an aging tyrannical king.
+The play follows the decay of an ageing tyrannical king.
 Betrayed by his two cynical daughters; hounded as a political risk following military defeat; pursued by the ghost of a man whose life he has destroyed and whose death he has caused; imprisoned and tortured until enucleated; after a life of violence he finally finds wisdom and peace in a radical opposition to power.
 The end of the play shows him as a forced labourer in a camp setting an example for future rebellion by sabotaging the wall he once built, which subsequent regimes keep perpetuating.
-David L. Hirst writes that Lear divided both critics and audiences while Ronald Bryden reported that the play garnered acclaim from critics.
+David L. Hirst wrote that Lear divided both critics and audiences while Ronald Bryden reported that the play garnered acclaim from critics.
 Patrice Chéreau's 1975 production of the play "established Bond as a major contemporary figure in France".

 In 1972, Charles Marowitz praised Bond as "one of the foremost writers of his generation, although you'd never think so if you lived in England, a country which treats him with a disdain that would be inconceivable on the Continent. [...]
 On the Continent, where there is a long tradition of political theater, these works are instinctively understood."

-The subdued Edwardian-set comedy The Sea (1973) shows a seaside community on England's East Coast a few years before World War I, dominated by a dictatorial lady and overwhelmed by the drowning of one of its young citizens.
-Nurtured by his experience as a child evacuee to the seaside, the play is (rightly) subtitled "a comedy" and was intended as optimistic after the gloomy mood of his previous plays.
+The subdued Edwardian-set comedy The Sea (1973) shows a seaside community on England's East Coast a few years before World War I, dominated by a dictatorial woman and overwhelmed by the drowning of one of its young citizens.
+Nurtured by his experience as a child evacuee to the seaside, the play is subtitled "a comedy" and was intended as optimistic after the gloomy mood of his previous plays.
 This is encapsulated by the successful escape of a young and promising couple from this narrow and oppressive society.
 This play would be the last of Bond's plays that was directed by Gaskill.

 In 1974 Bond translated Spring Awakening (1891) by the German playwright Frank Wedekind, about the suppression of adolescent sexuality.
 The play had always been censored or presented with major cuts since its writing, and Bond's was the first translation to restore Wedekind's original text, including its most controversial scenes.